MurtoHilali/murtohilali.github.io/_posts/2025-12-03-fusion-conference.md

 thumb: /img/thumb/fusion-conference.webp
 ---
 ![Holding winning cheque](/img/articles/fusion-conference/DSC_2835.JPG)
+*By the way, a version of this article was posted to UWaterloo's website, you can read it [here](https://uwaterloo.ca/science/news/how-win-case-competition-seven-hours).*

 Fusion Conference 2025 was my first case competition (ever).

 Don’t make my mistake and wait until your final term to participate.